rmkeeler/stackoverflow-us-india/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Data collected and made available by [StackOverflow](https://www.stackoverflow.com).
-Info regarding the datasets and their licensing can be found at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+Info regarding the datasets and their licensing can be found on [Kaggle](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
 Feel free to use the code provided in this repository at your own discretion.